zapier/zapier-platform/packages/cli/README.md

 There are a lot of details left out - check out the full example app for a working setup.

-> To create a new integration with Babel, run `zapier init [your app name]` and select "babel".
+> To create a new integration with Babel, run `zapier init [your app name] --template babel`.
 You can also check out our working example app [here](https://github.com/zapier/zapier-platform/tree/master/example-apps/babel).

 ## FAQs